hkust-smartcar/Internal2017/debug console/readme.md

 Use up and down to choose between rows, left right to adjust value, select to choose

 You can also change to use your own function by setting listener function (v1)

+# What is new in V4
+- tuning variable types included integer, boolean and bit string (binary number expressed in terms of integer)
+- great change in data structure

 # What is new in V3.1
 - nothing but better interface